sysmulch/docs/index.md

 Editor, Teacher, Techie
 {: .fs-6 .fw-300}

+For most my career, I've been a combination of a science editor and a training specialist.
+As a science editor, I care about responsible and effective communication of science.
+As a training specialist, I enjoy designing and facilitating in-person and online training programs.

 Check out my work samples on this site.

-For my work history, see [my LinkedIn profile](https://www.linkedin.com/in/ravimurugesan/).
+For my employment history, see [my LinkedIn profile](https://www.linkedin.com/in/ravimurugesan/).

 For my publications, see [my ORCID record](https://orcid.org/0000-0002-1898-0559).